kristopolous/2019-november-novel/proposal.md

 3.5 **The many worlds of tomorrow**

 Some background on the author, or contributors.

-I'm Chris McKenzie, a software engineer who has worked exclusively in startups since the late 90s.
+I'm a software engineer who has worked exclusively in startups since the late 90s.
 I see a deep connection between the future projects of engineering,  politics, and business and seek to describe them.
+The interplay between ideas, emergent categories and the means of orchestrating the dynamic topology of possible tomorrows and how they mechanically interoperate has been of great interest to me for a long time.

 A paragraph on what you perceive as the main markets for the book.

 is both a business an a political book.
 This is both a business an a political book.
+The subject matter is general but the treatment is technical.
+The market size for such matters is only limited by the quality and accessibility of its content.

 > Information about any competing titles, published or forthcoming, of which you're aware.